- Silent Way

 - Web Directory

 Technology can be a powerful tool or an ineffectual crutch.
-Tony builds tools out of crutches, bringing media to life through information.
+I build tools out of crutches, bringing media to life through information.

 Lead Librarian, Curation Department

-Maintaining a curated music library of over two million tracks, serving as liaison to partners transmitting thousands of releases per day using the DDEX ERN standard, generating product requirements, ensuring metadata integrity, diagnosing and fixing supply chain problems, advising engineers, developing workflows, improving ingestion efficiency, onboarding new partners, authoring system documentation, and fostering metadata interoperability with persistent identifiers.
+Maintaining a curated music library of millions of tracks, managing artist discographies and catalog accuracy, serving as liaison to partners transmitting thousands of releases per day using the DDEX ERN standard, generating product requirements, ensuring metadata integrity, diagnosing and fixing supply chain problems, advising engineers, developing more efficient ingestion workflows, on-boarding new partners, authoring editorial and technical documentation, and fostering metadata interoperability with persistent identifiers.

 Owner, Media Asset Manager, Chief Engineer, Developer